Employee Advocacy Examples

 Social media has been a core part of Dell’s marketing strategy for years.
 Dell was one of the earliest, large tech companies to deploy sentiment analysis and social media monitoring technology.
 However as time went on and Dell’s ambitions grew, it became clear that they needed a structured, centralized program and platform to realize their full vision.

-Dell is truly a pioneer in the world of employee advocacy.
+Dell is truly a pioneer in the world of being a social business and is one of the best employee advocacy examples.
 In addition to having top-level executive support their program from its inception (a key to any program’s success!), they were the first to encourage employees to find and share their own content in addition to what the Dell team provided them.
 As the head of Dell’s program, Amy Heiss put it:

 “One of the big tenets of our social media and community training is that we want people to post 80% about topics that are informative, helpful and relevant to our customers or are personally interesting to our employees, stuff that reflects their own interests.
 Only 20% of the content they share should actually be about Dell.”